Sidney Glazier: Early life

-Glazier was born in Philadelphia on May 29, 1916, the second of three sons born to Russian-Polish émigré parents Jake Glazier and Sophie Schekid from Minsk.
+Glazier was born in Philadelphia on May 29, 1916, the second of three sons born to Jewish émigré parents Jake Glazier and Sophie Schekid from Minsk.
 His elder brother, Tom Glazer, became a composer, guitarist, and folk singer.
 His father, a carpenter, died during the 1918 flu epidemic, and when his mother remarried, her new husband, Solomon Levick did not want her children in the house.
 As a result, the three boys were placed in the Hebrew Orphan Home in Philadelphia when Glazier was 5.
 Glazier later reported that "[h]er reasoning and the pain it brought us remains incomprehensible, unfathomable."
 Glazier ran away from the orphanage after being sexually abused by a volunteer, but returned as he could find nowhere else to go.
 He later sought psychoanalysis to help him deal with these childhood experiences.
 Glazier left the home at the age of 15, working as an usher at the Bijou burlesque theater that showed films between acts.
 He recalled "I instantly realized that films would always be the loveliest and best escape from the troubled life I inherited".
 He also worked as a part-time pimp for a local madam.

 Glazier was managing the Mayfair Theater in Dayton, Ohio, when shortly before the United States entered the Second World War, he enlisted in the Army Air Corps.
 The newly married Glazier served in Australia and New Guinea as a second lieutenant, commanding 100 black troops as a support unit of the 380th Bombardment Group.